himkwtn/thinc-first-code-freshmen/README.md

 ### 3.2 **GET** / **POST** Request

-1. GET Reqeust: sends data via URL
+1. GET Request: sends data via URL
     - **Query**
         - Example: a request is sent to the url /find-user **?id=5**
         - **?id=5** is the query